mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

  - `perform_attenuation` - If set to true uses the user specified attenuation file (see `attenuation_file_name`) and applies the correction.

+ - `run_number` - Used during focusing a single run or range of runs can be specified here.
+This range is inclusive e.g. 10-12 will be runs 10,11,12.
+   These runs will be first summed together before any processing is performed on them if there are multiple runs specified.

+ - `run_in_range` - Only used during vanadium calibration.
+The run specified here is used with the calibration mapping file see:
+   :ref:`pearl_cal_map_isis-powder-diffraction-ref` to determine the current cycle and the vanadium/empty run numbers for the subsequent processing.

- - `tt_mode` - Specifies the detectors to be considered whilst focussing.
+ - `tt_mode` - Specifies the detectors to be considered whilst focusing.
    Acceptable options: `tt35`, `tt70`, `tt88`.

- - `vanadium_normalisation` - If set to true divides the sample by the vanadium vanadium calibration during the focussing step.
+ - `vanadium_normalisation` - If set to true divides the sample by the vanadium vanadium calibration during the focusing step.

 Advanced Script Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^